 - 2 teaspoons freshly squeezed lemon juice

-Place chopped chocolate, cream and butter in a medium heat-proof bowl.
+Place chopped chocolate and cream in a medium heat-proof bowl.
 Microwave in 20-second intervals, stirring in between each interval, until melted.
-Alternatively, set it over a saucepan of simmering water, stirring occasionally.
+Alternatively, set it over a saucepan of simmering water, stirring occasionally until melted.
+Then, stir the butter into the chocolate mixture until completely combined.
 Stir in lemon zest (from 3 lemons) and lemon juice.
 Cover the bowl and chill in the refrigerator for at least 3 hours or until firm.

 Combine powdered sugar and zest (from 1 lemon) in a small bowl, tossing it well with your fingers or a fork.
 Take chocolate mixture out of the fridge.
 Using a small ice cream scoop, teaspoon, or melon baller, scoop out small sections and form them into balls with your hands (mine were 12g each, 1-inch in diameter, but you can make them any size you want).
 If they are soft, place in the refrigerator until firm.
 Roll each ball in the sugar-lemon mixture and place on a baking sheet lined with parchment paper.
 Refrigerate until firm.